-Make sure your tree is kept away from heat sources like fireplaces or heater vents.
+• When placing your tree in your home, make sure it is kept away from heat sources like fire places or heater vents.
 The heat will dry out the tree, causing it to be more easily ignited by heat, flame or sparks.